Notes on Holes

 Tunnels

-• holes are always in something else and cannot exist in isolation
+• Are always in something else (a host) and cannot exist in isolation

 1. There are holes.